Exploring Dense Retrieval for Dialogue Response Selection: Methodology

 \subsection{Offline Index and Online Inference}

-After training DR-BERT model, we could construct the end-to-end framework for online inference.
+\paragraph{Offline Index} After training the DR-BERT model, we can conduct efficient online inference easily.
 First of all, we need to conduct the following steps to build the offline index.
-Given large amounts of responses $\{r_i\}_{i=1}^{\mathcal{N}}$ collected from the parallel and nonparallel corpus, where $\mathcal{N}$ is the number of the responses in the corpus, the response encoder BERT$_{res}$ is first used to convert them into corresponding semantic embeddings $\{V_{r_i}\}_{i=1}^{\mathcal{N}}$.
-Then, the cached index can be built with the sentences and their corresponding embeddings $\{(V_{r_i},r_i)\}_{i=1}^{\mathcal{N}}$.
+As shown in the middle part of Figure \ref{img:overview}, given the unpaired responses $\{r_i\}_{i=1}^{N}$ collected from the parallel and nonparallel resources, where $N$ is the number of the responses, the response encoder of DR-BERT converts them into corresponding semantic embeddings $\{V_{r_i}\}_{i=1}^{N}$.
+Then, the cached index can be built with the original sentences and their corresponding embeddings $\{(V_{r_i},r_i)\}_{i=1}^{N}$.

-For online inference, when we receive a dialog history $\{c_{i}\}_{i=1}^m$ that contains the user's last utterance, the context encoder BERT$_{ctx}$ in DR-BERT first encodes it into the context semantic embedding $V_{c}$.
-Then, the simple matrix multiplication can be used to calculate the matching degrees between $V_{c}$ and $\{V_{r_i}\}_{i=1}^{\mathcal{N}}$, and the response $r_k$ that has the highest matching degree will be returned to the user.
+\paragraph{Online Inference} The online inference process is shown in the right part of Figure \ref{img:overview}.
+When we receive a dialogue history $C$, the context encoder of DR-BERT first encodes it into the context semantic embedding $V_{c}$.
+Then, the maximum inner product search (MIPS) is used to find candidates $\{r_i\}_{i=0}^N$ that have high matching degrees with $C$.
+Finally, the interaction layer rank the whole candidate set given the context $C$, and generates their final matching degrees $S(C, \{r_i\}_{i=0}^n)^{\rm inter.}$.
+The response with the highest matching degree will be returned to the user.